-Appflow works directly with Git version control, using your codebase as the source of truth for Deploy and Package builds.
+Appflow works directly with Git version control, using your codebase as the source of truth for Live Updates and native builds.
 In order for Appflow to access your code, you can choose one of these hosting services: GitHub, Bitbucket, Bitbucket Server, GitLab, GitLab Self-Managed or Azure DevOps

 Log into the Appflow Dashboard using your credentials and you can see options to: